Information-Theoretic Privacy in Distributed Average Consensus: Notation and Preliminaries

 \C{\mathcal{C}} \H{\mathcal{H}} We let $s = [s_1,\ldots,\, s_n]^T$.
-A distributed average consensus algorithm is an interactive protocol allowing the agents in the network to each compute the average of the agents' inputs, i.e., after execution of the protocol each agent outputs the value $\bar s = \frac{1}{n} \cdot \sum_i s_i$.
-We are interested in distributed average consensus algorithms (or protocols) that ensure privacy of agents against some fraction of \emph{passive} adversarial agents in the network.
+A distributed average consensus algorithm is an interactive protocol allowing the agents in the network to each compute the average of the agents' inputs, i.e., after execution of the protocol each agent outputs the value $\bar s = \frac{1}{n} \, \sum_i s_i$.
+We consider a distributed average consensus protocol that ensures privacy of agents against some fraction of \emph{passive} adversarial agents in the network. \\